ch-stark/pull-model-blog/pull-model-blog.md

     synced: "2"
 ```

 All the resources listed in the multicluster applicationSet report are actually deployed on the managed cluster(s).
 If a resource fails to be deployed, the resource won't be included in the resource list.
 However, the error message would indicate why the resource failed to be deployed.
 Limitations

 1. Resources are only deployed on the managed cluster(s).
-2. If a resource failed to be deployed, it won't be included in the Multicluster ApplicationSet Report.
+2. If a resource failed to be deployed, it won't be included in the `Multicluster ApplicationSet Report`.
 3. In the pull model, the local-cluster is excluded as target managed cluster.
-4. There might be usecases where the Managed-Clusters cannot reach the GitServer.
+4. There might be usecases where the Managed-Clusters cannot reach the `GitServer`.
 In this usecase a push model would be the only solution.

 ## Wrapup